binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/README.md

     `cat B11221_2_linear_filtered.txt | tr '\t' '\n' > B11221_2_filtered.fasta`
 1. submit the hits to Faapred

-# 2020-02-04 HB, tried to put the commands above together in a shell script
+# 2020-02-04 [HB] tried to put the commands above together in a shell script
 Check out the `script` folder.

-# 2020-02-09 Faapred prediction for B11221 and B8441
+# 2020-02-09 [LFS] Faapred prediction for B11221 and B8441
 1. Divided positive hits from FungalRV into files with 25 or less sequences (requirement of Faapred)
 1. Submit files to Faapred using default parameters, ACHM model with a threshold of -0.8
 1. Output saved in `output/Faapred` folder

-# 2020-02-12 FungalRV and FaaPred predictions for *C. albicans* and *C. glabrata*
+# 2020-02-12 [RS] FungalRV and FaaPred predictions for *C. albicans* and *C. glabrata*
 1. Downloaded RefSeq protein sequences from NCBI on 11 Feb 2020
 2. Ran entire proteomes through FungalRV, downloaded all results
 3. Followed process outlined in shell script to filter the results **but** the filter step did not work; it returned all of the sequences.
 Wrote a function in R to do the same thing (recorded in `script` folder)